omarabid/rust-companies/README.md

 * [Algorithmia](https://algorithmia.com)
   ([GitHub](https://github.com/algorithmiaio)) - Rust algorithm development is a first-class citizen of our platform.
+* [Autumn](https://medium.com/@autumn_eng/about-rust-s-machine-learning-community-4cda5ec8a790) - Machine learning in Rust.
+* [craft.ai](http://craft.ai) - Our core machine learning engine is written in Rust.
+* [Faraday](http://faraday.io)([1](https://github.com/faradayio/credentials_to_env)) - Securely transferring credentials.
 * [IamBot](http://iambot.ai) - Our high-performance data acquisition is fully implemented using Rust.
 Besides that, we are also using Rust for our API endpoints that communicate with internal systems.
-* [craft.ai](http://craft.ai) - Our core machine learning engine is written in Rust.
-* [Faraday](http://faraday.io)([1](https://github.com/faradayio/credentials_to_env)) - Securely transferring credentials.
+* [Routific](https://routific.com) - High performance route optimization software.
 * [PolySync](https://polysync.io) - Building safety-critical runtime environments & infrastructure for autonomous vehicles.
 * [Snips](https://snips.ai) - AI assistants that are private by design.